Commissioners' Plan of 1811: Laying out the grid

 To do this work, Randel was given an allocation of $1,000 for surveying instruments, but he also spent his own money – between $2,400 and $3,000 – developing seven surveying instruments which, among other benefits, would not vary in size because of temperature changes, resulting in great precision.
 An expert in Colonial era surveying equipment has expressed the opinion, after closely examining images of Randel's new instruments – the pamphlet that explained them has been lost – that Randel was "Basically ... a mechanical genius."

-To inscribe the grid onto the land, Randel and his staff erected almost 1,600 markers – primarily 3 ft long, 9 in square marble monuments inscribed with the number of the street, placed at each intersection.
-Where rocks prevented the use of the marble markers, they blasted a hole with gunpowder, inserted 6 in long iron bolts that were 1 in square, and embedded them with molten lead.
+To inscribe the grid onto the land, Randel and his staff erected almost 1,600 markers – primarily 3 ft, 9 in marble monuments inscribed with the number of the street, placed at each intersection.
+Where rocks prevented the use of the marble markers, they blasted a hole with gunpowder, inserted 6 in iron bolts that were 1 in square, and embedded them with molten lead.
 In all, they positioned 1,549 marble markers and 98 iron bolts to define the pattern of the grid.

 As Randel's work proceeded, and landowners could see for themselves, on the ground and not on a map, where the planned streets would be, some of them took action to fight against the plan, not only destroying temporary measurement pegs, but also digging up the marble markers.
 Randel simply replaced the pegs and the markers, and the Common Council covered the cost of doing so, allocating Randel $4,000, although they refused to pay him $11,479.31 he asked for to cover the cost of re-measuring with his new instruments what he had previously measured.
 The Council reasoned that it was Randel's job to be accurate, so additional fees were not justified.

 After 1813, when they were married, Randel's wife Matilda joined him in the Harlem house he rented, participating in his work by helping with drawing of maps, but not by going out on the surveying trips.